keyaanminhas/Rotating-Jenga/README.md

 Jenga pvp - the player with the turn after you can control the turning of the board.
 Requires an android phone.

 Additional controls - Pause the game or reset the game anytime.

+### GAME RULES

+All players remove one block from the jenga tower and place it at the top turn by turn while trying to prevent it from falling over.
+Four Modes have been added for more fun.

+### MODES

+EASY - Slow speed and tower rotates in single direction.
+Medium - Average speed and rotation changes randomly.
+Hard - Fast speed and rotation changes randomly.
+Jenga Pvp - Speed based on set mode and now the player after you can control the direction.

+## Installation And Setup
+Download all the files and add all the zip files as libary in your arduino and upload the base sketch from the folder "jenga_game".
+Download the app and connect it to the bluetooth module.